 One famous study in 2011 looked at Israeli judges and their decisions about whether to grant parole to prisoners.
 They found that the first prisoners seen by the judge at 8am in the morning had a 65% percent average chance of being granted parole.
 By the end of the day at 4pm, their chances of being paroled dwindled to almost zero!

 The explanation?
-A phenomenon psychologists refer to as decision fatigue—or the progressive erosion of self-control as we make more and more choices throughout the day.
+A phenomenon psychologists refer to as decision fatigue—or the progressive erosion of our cognitive resources as we make more and more choices throughout the day.

 By the end of the day, most of us default to our laziest decision-making, especially if we have had to make a lot of choices that day.